3Nigma/nelu-kernelu/readme.md

 A modern, Promise ready, NodeJS Jupyter _5.2.3_ Kernel with comm and display support.
 This work was heavily inspired by [Nicolas Riesco](https://github.com/n-riesco)'s [IJavascript kernel](https://github.com/n-riesco/ijavascript) and is, in some sense, a continuation of that.

+Currious of what it can do?
+Well ... [have a look](nbs/nk-features.ipynb).

 ## Supported features
 * Allows plain cell results
 ![plain results](/imgs/own/nk_execute_plain.png)